aleksul/repid/docs/user_guide/jobs_actors_and_workers.md

 ```

 After worker receives a signal it will attempt a graceful shutdown.
 It means that it will stop
-receiving new messages and wait for `gracefull_shutdown_time` (default: 25 seconds) to let already
+receiving new messages and wait for `graceful_shutdown_time` (default: 25 seconds) to let already
 running actors complete.

 !!! note
-    Default `gracefull_shutdown_time` is set to 25 seconds because default Kubernetes timeout
+    Default `graceful_shutdown_time` is set to 25 seconds because default Kubernetes timeout
     after sending `SIGTERM` and before sending `SIGKILL` is set to 30 seconds.
 5 second buffer is
     provided to ensure that every uncompleted task will be rejected before ungraceful termination.